bbopt/nomad/doc/user_guide/source/LibraryMode.rst

 For Windows, the default Anaconda is Win64.
 Visual Studio can support both Win32 and Win64 compilations.
 The configuration must be forced to use Win64 with a command such as ``cmake -DBUILD_INTERFACE_PYTHON=ON -S . -B build/release -G"Visual Studio 15 2017 Win64"``.
-The Visual Studio version must be adapted to your case.
+The Visual Studio version must be adapted.

 The command ``cmake --build build/release`` (or ``cmake --build build/release --config Release`` for Windows) is used for building the selected configuration.